 The capital improvement identified approximately \$9.4 MM in deferred maintenance required over the next five years.
-Funding for identified items has been included in the College's fiscal year 2019 plant fund budget.
+Funding for identified items has been included in the College's fiscal year 2022 plant fund budget.
 Addressing deferred maintenance is critical for the college to carry out its mission of providing a state of the art quality program to its students.

-V-C. Status of on-going projects financed with State Building Authority
+V-C. Status of on-going projects financed with State Building Authority the West Hall Innovation Center (#332/16282).
+The West Hall Innovation Center was completed in July 2021.

-Northwestern Michigan College hosted a groundbreaking ceremony on September 24, 2018 for the West Hall Innovation Center (#332/16282).
+Northwestern Michigan College hosted a groundbreaking ceremony on September 24, 2018 for